landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## OK, How Does This Relate to the PE loader?

 Unrelated to her pwn2own entry, Emma found a vulnerability/feature in an application on the Xbox One marketplace called _GameScript_, which is an ImGui UI for messing with the [Ape programming language](https://github.com/kgabis/ape).

-Through this vulnerability Emma was able to read/write arbitrary memory and run shellcode.
+[Through this vulnerability](https://gist.github.com/carrot-c4k3/10fdb4f3d11ca568f5452bbaefdc20dd) Emma was able to read/write arbitrary memory and run shellcode.
 So we have arbitrary code execution in SystemOS, but now the problem: writing shellcode is a pain, so how can we run arbitrary *executables* easily?

-We have the ability to read/write arbitrary memory and change page permissions, so Emma asked if I would write a PE loader.
-It would be required to simplify the development pipeline while she worked on porting her exploit over and it'll be useful for homebrew later on too.
+We have the ability to read/write arbitrary memory and change page permissions which is enough to write a portable executable (PE/.exe) loader.
+Emma asked if I would write one since it would simplify the exploit development pipeline while she worked on porting her exploit over and it'll be useful for homebrew later on too.
 Easy enough right?

 **Wrong.**

 ## Reinventing the Wheel

-The specific technique of user-mode portable executable (PE/.exe file) loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
-This name is meaningless in my opinion, but a "reflective PE loader" is simply some user-mode code that can load a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines and executes the PE's entrypoint.
+This specific technique of PE loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
+This name is not very descriptive in my opinion, but a "reflective PE loader" is simply some user-mode code that can load and execute a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines .

-Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since these APIs will go through code integrity (CI)... and any code we write will not be properly signed.
+Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since those will check for code integrity... and any code we write will not be properly signed.

 I took a look at the work involved and decided I wanted to write my own loader for a few reasons:

 1. I despise dealing with C/C++ build systems.